nlefrancois6/Investing-Strategy/README.md

 # Investing-Strategy
-Investment algorithm for stocks or crypto based on Mean Reversion Theory using data from yahooFinance API
+Investment algorithm based on Mean Reversion Theory using data from yahooFinance API